parisepigenetics/RASflow_EDC/README.md

 ```
 **Important:** the columns have to be **tab-separated**.

-The first column contains the **sample** names that have to correspond to the fastq names (for instance here D197-D192T27_R1.fastq.gz).
+The first column contains the **sample** names that have to correspond to the FASTQ names (for instance here D197-D192T27_R1.fastq.gz).
 The second column describes the **group** the sample belongs to and will be used for differential expression analysis.
 The last column contains the replicate number or **subject**.
 If the samples are paired, for instance 2 samples from the same patient taken at different times, the **subject** number should be the same (this information is important for differential expression analysis).

 ### 3. **config_main.yaml**